MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 Cześć!
 ======

 I am a PhD student in Computer Vision and Machine Learning in the [Computer Vision Lab](https://cvlab.ii.pw.edu.pl/) of Warsaw University of Technology.
-My research revolves around Multimodal Learning, with particular focus on complex reasoning tasks.
+My research revolves around Multimodal Learning, with particular focus on fine-grained tasks.
 I work under the supervision of [Tomasz Trzcinski](http://staff.ii.pw.edu.pl/~ttrzcins/).

 I obtained my Masters degree in Computer Science at Warsaw University of Technology and BSc from Wroclaw University of Science and Technology in Systems Engineering.